gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The primary conceptual development of Chapter 3 is illustrated in
 @Fig:pedagogical_delF_intro.
-Theoretically, we consider a bacterial strain with an allosteric repressor (which we term the "wild-type" repressor) that has been sufficiently characterized.
-Given enough parametric knowledge of the system, we can easily compute both its predicted average fold-change in gene expression along with the corresponding free energy.
+Theoretically, we consider a bacterial strain with an allosteric repressor (which we term the "wild-type" repressor) that has been characterized well enough to have sufficient parametric knowledge of the system.
+We can use these known parameters of the mutant to easily compute both its predicted average fold-change in gene expression along with the corresponding free energy.
 However, once a mutation has been introduced *into the repressor protein*  (resulting in a non-synonymous amino acid change), we are once again ignorant *a priori* of what changes, if any,